-While it's important to tailor your workouts to achieve this goal, that's not the only thing you should be doing.
+While it's important to tailor your workouts to achieve your goal, that's not the only thing you should be doing.
 There are also other changes you can make to your lifestyle to support optimal muscle growth.
 Here are some things to consider.

-Incorporate Weights Into Your Fitness Routine
+Incorporate Weights into Your Fitness Routine

 This might sound obvious, but using weights is integral to building muscle.
 However, this doesn't mean you need to use heavy weights or hit the bench.
-Even using two pounds hand weights when you walk, run or do barre exercises will make a difference.
+Even using two pound hand weights when you walk, run, or do barre exercises will make a difference.
 You can also try ankle weights.
 They'll amp up your body's resistance and make your workout even more of a challenge.
 Once you start to build that muscle, you will become stronger, and then you can work your way to up to heavier weights.

-Eat Protein 45 Minutes After Your Workout
+Eat Protein 45 Minutes after Your Workout

 Eating protein within 45 minutes of finishing your workout will help you build muscle.
 Make sure you find an easy, convenient way to always have protein on hand.
 If you know that you will be on the go, try a shake or bar.
 Even a small portion of nuts will get the job done.

 Have Good Form